Emergency Dentist – Lewisville, TX

 Dental emergencies typically fall into one of two categories: infection that usually occurs from poor oral healthcare and sudden physical injury or trauma.
 If an emergency occurs, you should call us immediately.
 In the meantime, use these tips on how to handle common emergencies:

 If your tooth starts hurting out of nowhere, chances are it’s an infection or decay that has developed over time.
 However, sometimes it’s as simple as removing a piece of food debris to make yourself more comfortable.
-If the pain persists, call our office.
+If the pain persists, call our dental office.
 Dr. Christopher Capehart may need to perform a root canal to save your tooth and remove the infection or decay

 Chipped or broken teeth can be painful because it exposes the sensitive inner portion of your tooth.
 If this occurs, use gauze to curb bleeding and apply a cold compress to reduce swelling.
-Once you make yourself more comfortable, contact our office.
+Once you make yourself more comfortable, contact our dental office.
 Dr. Capehart may be able to repair your tooth, but there is also a chance that it needs to be extracted if it’s too damaged.

 A knocked-out tooth can be traumatic, but there’s a chance you can save it.
 Pick it up by the crown to avoid damaging the roots and then rinse it off.
-Try to put it back in your socket, holding it in place with your tongue until you can get to our office.
+Try to put it back in your socket, holding it in place with your tongue until you can get to our dental office.
 If this isn’t possible, keep it moist in water or milk.
 The sooner you can see Dr. Capehart, the better your chances are of your tooth being successfully replanted.

 If you lose a crown or filling, it’s important to protect the exposed part of your tooth.
 You can do this by using dental cement found at your local drugstore until you can come in to see us.
 We will provide you with a custom-made dental crown or tooth-colored fillings to restore your tooth back to its full health.